anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 ...
 ```

-We can see that there are 2 header lines then following alignment lines.
+We can see that there are 2 header lines then following with alignment lines.

-__Question: why is there 2 lines have the same sequence name?__
+__Q: why is there 2 lines have the same sequence name?__

 ### 3.5.
 BAM file